Chime vs Cash App: Fees, APY & Overdraft Compared

 Many people use Chime as their primary bank and Cash App for social payments.
 The accounts link easily, and each platform handles what it does best.
 There's no rule that you pick one and delete the other.

 Chime and Cash App solve different problems.
 Chime replaces a traditional bank with fee-free checking, automatic savings, overdraft protection, and credit-building tools.
-Cash App moves money between people fast, lets you invest with spare change, and works as a secondary account for the 50+ million users already in its network.
+Cash App moves money between people fast, lets you invest with small amounts, and works as a secondary account for the 50+ million users already in its network.

 Ready to accept payments as easily as you send them?
 Download JIM today.